microsoft/dstoolkit-kg-search/README.md

 * Postprocessing: include any postprocessing logic here, e.g., user based filtering or re-ranking
 ![img](docs/media/search_api.PNG)

 Every component has a base class defined.
 You can create your own class by inheriting the corresponding base class.
-The whole solution will work seamlessly if you follow the same API designed.
+The whole solution will work seamlessly if you follow the same API designed.  -->

-Here is the code structure of this solution.
 ```
-├───api     # folder containing all the search APIs components
+├───api              # folder containing the KG search API components
 │   ├───app.py       # the api web service
 │   └───search_expansion    # the search expansion component
 │       ├───kg              # extract relevant entities from KG
-|       ├───nerprocessing   # extract entities of interest from search text
+|       ├───nerprocessing   # extract entities of interest from search query
-|       ├───postprocessing   # postprocess the ACS before sending back to frontend application
+|       ├───postprocessing  # postprocess the Azure Cognitive Search result before sending back to front-end application
-|       ├───preprocessing    # preprocess the original search text
+|       ├───preprocessing   # preprocess the original search query
-|       ├───rewriting    # rewrite the original search text
+|       ├───rewriting       # rewrite the original search query
 |       ├───search_expander.py   # control the whole execution flow
 |       ├───search_sdk.py   # encapsulate the API for the underlying search engine
 │       └───util.py
 ├───config      # configuration for log or other non-credential settings
 ├───docs
 │   ├───media   # storing images, videos, etc, needed for docs.
 ├───scripts     # scripts for preparing data
 ├───tests       # unit tests
 |── ui          # the front-end application
 ├── .gitignore
 ├── README.md
-└── requirement.txt
+└── requirement.txt # Python dependencies
 ```
 ## Contributing